Svarkovsky/esp32-usb-wifi-dongle-auto/README.md

 ## 🚀 Quick Start Guide

-1. **Plug in** the dongle to your PC via USB.
-The OS will detect a new Ethernet adapter (`usb0` / `ECM` / `RNDIS`).
+### ⚠️ Important Hardware Note
+**USB Port Conflict:** On most ESP32-S2/S3 development boards, the same USB connector is used for both **UART debugging/flashing** and **USB-OTG (Network)**.
+- **During Flashing:** Connect via USB for UART.
+- **During Operation:** You must **disconnect the UART cable** (or switch to a dedicated UART adapter if available) and ensure the PC connects to the device purely as a **USB Network Device**.
+If you keep the UART console active, the USB Ethernet adapter may not enumerate correctly or will have conflicts.

+### Step-by-Step Setup

+1. **Flash the Firmware**
+   Connect the board via USB and flash using `idf.py flash`.
+Wait for the process to complete.

+2. **Switch to USB-OTG Mode**
+   - If your board has a physical switch for "UART/USB", toggle it to **USB**.
+   - If not, simply **unplug and replug** the USB cable after flashing to reset the USB enumeration state.
+   - Your PC should now detect a new **Ethernet Adapter** (`usb0` on Linux, `RNDIS/Ethernet Gadget` on Windows).

+3. **Wait for SmartConfig Fallback**
+   Plug in the dongle.
+Wait ~4 seconds.
-2. **Wait ~4 seconds.** If no saved Wi-Fi is available, the LED will turn **Blue**.
+   - If no saved Wi-Fi is found, the LED will turn **Blue** 🔵.
+   - This indicates the device is ready to receive credentials via ESP-Touch.

+4. **Configure via ESP-Touch App**
-3. **Open ESP-Touch app** on your smartphone.
-Ensure your phone is connected to the target **2.4GHz Wi-Fi network**.
+   - Open the [ESP-Touch app](https://github.com/EspressifApp/EsptouchForAndroid) on your smartphone.
+   - Ensure your phone is connected to the target **2.4GHz Wi-Fi network**.
-4. **Enter the Wi-Fi password** and tap **Confirm**.
-The app broadcasts credentials via UDP.
+   - Enter the Wi-Fi password and tap **Confirm**.
-5. **Once received**, the dongle connects, saves credentials to FLASH, and the LED turns **Green**.
+   - The app broadcasts credentials via UDP.
+The dongle will receive them, connect, save to FLASH, and the LED will turn **Green** 🟢.

+5. **Automatic Reconnection**
-6. **Next boots:** The device will automatically reconnect to the saved network.
-If the network is unavailable, it falls back to Blue/SmartConfig mode again.
+   On subsequent power-ups, the device will automatically reconnect to the saved network.
+If the network is unavailable, it will fall back to **Blue/SmartConfig** mode again.

+---

-## 📖 Original Features Retained
+### 📖 Original Features & Advanced Configuration
+This project is based on Espressif's official [esp-iot-solution/examples/usb/device/usb_dongle](https://github.com/espressif/esp-iot-solution/tree/master/examples/usb/device/usb_dongle).
+For details on:

-- USB ECM/RNDIS network class (Linux/Windows/macOS compatible)
+- Enabling Bluetooth over USB (BTH)
-- USB-CDC console for debugging & CLI commands
-- USB-DFU firmware upgrade support
+- Using DFU for firmware upgrades
-- Hot-swap & plug-and-play USB enumeration

-## 📜 License
-This project is licensed under the **Apache License 2.0**.
-Original copyright belongs to Espressif Systems.
-Modifications and enhancements are attributed to Ivan Svarkovsky, 2026.
+- Advanced TinyUSB configuration (ECM/RNDIS/CDC combinations)
+- Troubleshooting driver issues on Windows/macOS/Linux

+Please refer to the **original documentation** linked above.
+Our modification focuses on **autonomous Wi-Fi setup** and **LED status indication**, keeping the core USB stack intact.